transdigiware/blockchain/howto/ibp-console-organizations.md

 Only the orderer admin can add new organizations to the consortium.
 If you are the orderer admin, you will need to collect the MSP definitions of all the organizations who have been invited to the consortium and import the MSPs into the console.
 You can then add the MSPs to the ordering service, by using the orderer node.

-After an administrator creates an MSP definition, they can use the Organizations tab to download the MSP in JSON format to their local filesystem.
+After an administrator creates an MSP definition, they can use the Organizations tab to download the MSP in JSON format to their local file system.
 They can then send you the MSP JSON file in an out of band operation.
 Navigate to the **Organizations** tab and use **Import MSP Definition** to import the MSP file into your console.
 Once an MSP definition is visible in the **Available organizations** section, you can then navigate to your orderer node to [add the organization to the consortium](/docs/services/blockchain/howto?topic=blockchain-ibp-console-organizations#console-organizations-add-consortium).

 ## Adding an organization to a consortium
 {: #console-organizations-add-consortium}

 The consortium of organizations is hosted by the ordering service.

 If you are the administrator of the ordering service, you can use the console to add an organization to the consortium.
 Navigate to the **Nodes** tab and click on the ordering node.
 On the ordering node panel, under **Consortium members**, click **Add organization**.
-This will open a side panel that will allow you to select from the list of available MSP definitions that you have [imported into your organizations tab](/docs/services/blockchain/howto?topic=blockchain-ibp-console-organizations#console-organizations-import-msp).
+This opens a side panel that allows you to select from the list of available MSP definitions that you have [imported into your organizations tab](/docs/services/blockchain/howto?topic=blockchain-ibp-console-organizations#console-organizations-import-msp).
 You can also use the **Upload JSON** option to import the MSP definition file created by another org directly.

 ## Creating and editing a channel
 {: #console-organizations-create-channel}